tubolur/servertools/README.md

 # Servertools

-This repo includes few programs to be run on servers
+This repo includes few programs to be ran on servers

 ## Install